jkerai1/Security-Toolbox/README.md

 # Security-Toolbox

 The concept behind this project is to leverage Github Workflows for Security related Tasks.
+Security Teams may not always have access to a terminal (e.g. A nightime callout) to validate a finding.

 # Guidelines